Facebook Pixel

 The average dollar to peso forecast points to 57.80 and to level below 57.5 by mid-2026.
 If further signs of weakness emerge in the US economy, prompting faster rate-cut urgency, the downward USD to PHP forecast could intensify, potentially targeting below 57 in the coming months.

-While the US dollar prepares for several Federal Reserve rate cuts next year based on futures pricing, the Philippine peso may also face pressure amid the possibility of the Bangko Sentral ng Pilipinas (BSP) reducing borrowing costs to revive the economy and stimulate growth again.
+While the US dollar prepares for several Federal Reserve rate cuts next year, as indicated by futures pricing, the Philippine peso may also face pressure amid the possibility of the Bangko Sentral ng Pilipinas (BSP) reducing borrowing costs to revive the economy and stimulate growth again.
 GDP grew at its slowest pace in four years in Q3 2025 to 4% year-on-year.

-This apparent alignment between BSP and Federal Reserve policy makes the dollar peso forecast somewhat unclear, shifting focus toward the economic growth race rather than the trade-diversion impact of interest-rate and bond-yield spread.
+This apparent alignment between BSP and Federal Reserve policy makes the dollar-peso forecast somewhat unclear, shifting focus toward the economic growth race rather than the trade-diversion impact of interest-rate and bond-yield spreads.

 Medium Term USD/PHP Forecast (1 Year)

-As noted above, with both countries expected to pursue interest rate cuts, the focus may shift toward economic performance in shaping the US dollar to Philippine peso forecast for 2026.
-The IMF expects the Philippine economy to grow 5.7% next year, up from 5.4% expected for 2025, while the US economy is expected to grow 2.1% compared with 2.0% for this year.
+As noted above, with both countries expected to pursue interest rate cuts, the focus may shift toward economic performance in shaping the US dollar-to-Philippine peso forecast for 2026.
+The IMF expects the Philippine economy to grow 5.7% next year, up from 5.4% for 2025, while the US economy is expected to grow 2.1%, up from 2.0% this year.

 The IMF believes Philippine economic growth will be supported by inflation reduction, expansionary monetary policy, and legislative reforms aimed at attracting investment.

-Accelerating Philippine economic growth should strengthen the bearish dollar to peso forecast, targeting below 57 pesos per dollar toward the end of next year.
-The easing outlook for US monetary policy also supports these bearish dollars to peso expectations.
+Accelerating Philippine economic growth should strengthen the bearish dollar-to-peso forecast, targeting below 57 pesos per dollar toward the end of next year.
+The easing outlook for US monetary policy also supports bearish dollar-to-peso expectations.

 Long Term USD to PHP Forecast for 2026, 2027, 2028, 2029, 2030

-Now, I will breakdown the long term forecast year by year, I will walk you through the projections presented by research houses regarding the dollar to peso forecast through 2030 and analyze them based on the various potential drivers.
+Now, we will break down the long-term forecast year by year. we will walk you through the projections presented by research houses regarding the dollar to peso forecast through 2030 and analyze them based on the various potential drivers.

 Dollar to Philippine Peso Forecast for 2026